ekartashov/lib_msg.sh/README.md

 -   **Wrapping Logic (`_lib_msg_wrap_text`):**
     -   If wrapping is enabled and necessary, text is split into words.
     -   Words are appended to the current line if they fit within the calculated maximum content width (terminal width minus prefix length).
-    -   If a word doesn't fit, the current line is printed, and the word starts a new line.
+    -   If a word doesn't fit, the current line is finalized, and the word starts a new line.
+    -   Internally, lines are delimited using a Record Separator (`_LIB_MSG_RS`) for POSIX compliance, avoiding shell arrays.
     -   Very long words that exceed the maximum content width by themselves are forcibly broken into chunks.
 -   **Core Printing Logic (`_print_msg_core`):**
     -   This internal function handles all message printing.